mastAk7/Web/README.md

 ## Day 11
 - Implemented a simple project switching light and dark mode using tailwindcss in vite+react project using contextAPI and toggler

+## Day 12
+- Implemented a simple todo app project using contextAPI and local storage (js)